yuan-miranda/dotafy/README.md

 ```
 /channels
 ```
-**(Currently not working)** Set the channel for logging messages.
+Set the channel for logging messages.
 Must be on the channel you want to set. (admin only)
-> all - Set the channel to logs all bot activity automatically i.e. auto standings, match results.<br>
+> all - Set the channel to logs all bot activity automatically i.e. auto standings, match results. **(Currently not working)**<br>
 > match - Set the channel to log match results.<br>
 > day - Set the channel to log daily performance standing.<br>
 > week - Set the channel to log weekly performance standing.<br>